 - Where will your child go to school, which classes does your child take in school, should they play football, should your daughter take Advanced Placement courses, what about extracurricular activities?
 These are some of the school issues for which legal custody gives a parent authority to decide.

-Sole Legal Custody: If you do not feel your spouse will be able to effectively communicate and jointly make these decisions with you, you may wish to pursue sole legal custody.
-The other parent would still have the legal right to be informed of these matters, e.g. school grades, doctor visits, etc., but you would be the one with the sole legal authority to decide the issues.
+Sole Legal Custody: If you do not feel your spouse will effectively communicate and jointly make these decisions with you, you may wish to pursue sole legal Custody.
+The other parent would still have the legal right to be informed of these matters, e.g., school grades, doctor visits, etc., but you would be the one with the sole legal authority to decide the issues.

-Joint Legal Custody: The Courts favor parents sharing joint legal custody.
-This would obligate both parents to confer with each other and reach consensus on these issues.
+Joint Legal Custody: The Courts favor parents sharing joint legal Custody.
+This would obligate both parents to confer and reach a consensus on these issues.
 In other words, you will have to agree on changes in school or doctors, summer camp, etc.

 St. Louis Divorce Attorneys At Work